-Freedom Acquisition I Corp. (the "Company") was incorporated in Cayman Islands on December 23, 2020.
+Freedom Acquisition I Corp. (the "Company" or "Freedom") was incorporated in Cayman Islands on December 23, 2020.
 The Company was formed for the purpose of entering into a merger, capital share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses (a "Business Combination").
 The Company is not limited to a particular industry or geographic region for purposes of consummating a Business Combination.
 The Company is an early stage and emerging growth company and, as such, the Company is subject to all of the risks associated with early stage and emerging growth companies.
-The Company has selected December 31 as its fiscal year end.